The Killers (1946 film)

 The Killers is a 1946 American film noir directed by Robert Siodmak and starring Burt Lancaster in his film debut, along with Ava Gardner, Edmond O'Brien and Sam Levene.
-Based in part on the 1927 short story of the same name by Ernest Hemingway, it focuses on insurance detective Jim Reardon's investigation into the execution by Al and Max, two professional killers, of former boxer Pete Lund who did not resist his own murder.
+Based in part on the 1927 short story of the same name by Ernest Hemingway, it focuses on insurance detective Jim Riordan's investigation into the execution by Al and Max, two professional killers, of former boxer Pete Lund, who did not resist his own murder.
 The screenplay was written by Anthony Veiller, with uncredited contributions by John Huston and Richard Brooks.

 Released in August 1946, The Killers was a critical and commercial success, earning four Academy Award nominations, including for Best Director and Best Adapted Screenplay.
 Hemingway, who was habitually disgusted with how Hollywood distorted his thematic intentions, was an open admirer of the film.
 It is widely regarded as one of the classics of the film noir genre.

-In 2008, The Killers was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 2008, The Killers was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In 1946, Al and Max, two professional hitmen arrive in Brentwood, New Jersey, to kill Pete Lund, a gas pump attendant known as "The Swede".
+In 1946, professional hitmen Al and Max arrive in Brentwood, New Jersey, to kill Pete Lund, a gas pump attendant known as "The Swede".
 After being confronted by the pair in a diner, Lund's coworker, Nick Adams, warns him.
-Strangely, Lund makes no attempt to flee, and he is shot dead in his room.
+A despondent Lund makes no attempt to flee and is shot dead in his room.

-A life insurance investigator, Jim Reardon, is assigned to find and pay the beneficiary of the Swede's $2,500 policy.
-Tracking down and interviewing the dead man's friends and associates, Reardon doggedly pieces together his story.
-The Swede was a former boxer and hoodlum named Ole Anderson.
-Philadelphia police Lieutenant Sam Lubinsky, a friend of Ole since childhood, is particularly helpful.
+Jim Riordan, a life insurance investigator, is assigned to find and pay the beneficiary of the Swede's $2,500 policy.
+Tracking down and interviewing the dead man's friends and associates, Riordan doggedly pieces together his story, working closely with Philadelphia police Lieutenant Sam Lubinsky, a friend of the Swede's since childhood.

-In flashback, it is revealed that the Swede's boxing career was cut short by a broken hand.
-Rejecting Lubinsky's suggestion to join the police force, the Swede becomes mixed up with crime boss "Big Jim" Colfax and drops his plain, loyal girlfriend Lilly Harmon for the more glamorous Kitty Collins.
+In flashback, the Swede is revealed to be a former boxer and hoodlum named Ole Anderson.
+After a career-ending hand injury, he rejects Lubinsky's suggestion to join the police force and becomes involved with crime boss "Big Jim" Colfax.
+He falls for the glamorous Kitty Collins, dropping his plain and loyal girlfriend Lilly Harmon.
 When Lubinsky, now married to Lilly, catches Kitty wearing stolen jewelry, the Swede confesses to the crime, slugs him, and flees, leading to three years in prison.

-After completing his sentence, the Swede, "Dum-Dum" Clarke, and "Blinky" Franklin are recruited for a payroll robbery in Hackensack, New Jersey, masterminded by Colfax.
-Complicating matters is that Kitty has hooked up with Colfax.
+After completing his sentence, the Swede, "Dum-Dum" Clarke, and "Blinky" Franklin are recruited for a payroll robbery in Hackensack, New Jersey by Colfax, whose relationship with Kitty creates tensions between him and the Swede.
 The robbery nets the gang $254,912.
 When their safe house burns down, everyone but the Swede is notified of a new rendezvous.
-Kitty tells the Swede that he is being double-crossed by the gang, inciting him to take all of the money at gunpoint and run.
-Kitty meets with him later in Atlantic City, then disappears with the haul herself.
+Kitty tells the Swede that the gang plans to double-cross him, inciting him to take all of the money at gunpoint and run.
+Kitty meets with him later in Atlantic City, then disappears with the haul herself, leaving the Swede heartbroken.